 In May the gardens are full of tulips, roses and clematis and the vineyard garden has several impressive standard wisterias to admire.
 Rhododendrons and azaleas flower throughout the gardens and the delicate wild orchids will start to flower in the meadows alongside the architectural spires and star-shaped flowers of ‘camassia’.
 The sundial garden provides a view over the Wealden countryside through an oval shaped window in the topiary hedge.

 Visitors to the gardens in the summer months can see the recently renovated long herbaceous borders.
 Half the border has been replanted in the original pink and blue planting scheme first used by the late Christopher Lloyd when he first designed the border at Hole Park.
 The remainder of the border was replanted using the original colour scheme of yellow and white.
-For the first time there will be a Proms Spectacular & ABBA Revival on 24 and 25 August 2019.

 Late Summer and Autumn Highlights